Master of Science (M.S.) Major in Physics (Thesis Option)

 *Additional Information

-If the physics GPA falls below the minimum requirement of 3.0, the student may submit the following to be considered for conditional admission:
+If the physics GPA falls below the minimum requirement, the student may submit the following to be considered for conditional admission:

 • official GRE (general test only) with competitive scores in the verbal reasoning and quantitative reasoning sections